Jason-Duffy/AVRly/content/anatomy-of-embedded-firmware/Anatomy.md

 ## C Header Files
-A C header file should be named after the function of the file or the peripheral that it serves, and the file extension is `.h`.
-The filename should be entirely in lowercase.
-The aim is to expose as little information as possible in the header file, so only include data the other files need to interact with it, without them having to know too much about how it actually works.
+A C header file should be named after the function of the file or the peripheral that it serves.
+The filename should be entirely in lowercase, and the file extension is `.h`.
+The aim is to expose as little information as possible in the header file - just the public function declarations and any macros or typedefs etc required by other files, without them having to know too much about how it actually works.

 An example file can be found in the repo [here][Header_File_Example_URL], and the Doxygen output from these special comments and commands can be found [here][Header_File_Doxygen_Output_URL].